CYBER MONDAY SALE

 The 8-step accounting cycle: A beginner’s guide

 As a small business owner, it's essential to have a clear picture of your company’s financial health.
+In fact, 71% of small business owners now use accounting software or apps to keep their finances in check.
 This starts with an understanding of the accounting cycle.

 Bookkeeping can be a daunting task, even for the most seasoned business owners.
 But easy-to-use tools can help you manage your small business’s internal accounting cycle to set you up for success so you can continue to do what you love.
 There are eight accounting cycle steps that can get you started.

-A graphic showing the 8 steps of the accounting cycle.
+An illustration of the 8 steps in the accounting cycle.

 Step 1.
 Identify your transactions

 The first step in the accounting cycle is to identify your business’s transactions, such as vendor payments, sales, and purchases.
+There are typically eight steps in the accounting cycle, though some companies may include extra steps depending on their internal processes.
 It's helpful to also note some other details to make it easier to categorize transactions.

 Important information to identify includes: